ankurk91/wp-google-map/readme.md

 Because it does not depend on jQuery, written in pure Java Script.
 Options page utilize inbuilt jQuery and Color Picker.
 It uses WP dash-icons in Plugin Options Page.
+It uses WP text editor on Plugin Options Page.
-It does not create additional tables in your database, uses inbuilt wp_options table.
+It does not create additional tables in your database, uses inbuilt 'wp_options' table.
+The whole package is about 60 kb. (~15 kb zipped).

 **What do you mean by Non Bloated**

 There are many of Map plugins in plugin directory, but most of them not written well.
 Means they put lots of java script (uncompressed) code on every page of your website.
-They also loads jquery file before them which effect your page speed.
+They also loads jquery file before them which effects your page speed.
-This plugin will put its code on the page where it was called only.
+This plugin will enqueue its js files on the required page only.
+It will minify all java script code before serving to users.
-It will write compressed java script code, and does not depends on external js library like:jQuery.
+It does not depends on external js library like: jQuery.

 **Options page does not work well :(**

 You must have modern browser to configure the map option.
-Old browsers will not work well.
+Old browsers may not work well.

 **Color picker could not load :(**